randallb15/Real-Estate-Analysis/README.md

 ![Austin vs. Nashville](img/bootstrapping.png)

+This chart shows that there isn't much overlap in terms of the medians for their composite scores.
+Just to make sure about the conclusions, I ran a Welch's t-test for each comparison

 ### Hypotheses:

 Null Hypothesis: A 3 Bed, 2 Bath house earns more revenue % house price than a 1 Bed, 1 Bath